 Burnaby Village often opens during Spring Break.
 The museum offers unlimited carousel rides, a scavenger hunt, entertainment and other activities over the school holidays.

-Admission to the museum during Spring Break is free and there’s lots to learn at the site.
-This year’s includes topics such as steam demos, Indigenous storytelling, mahjong, coffee grinding, and more.
+Admission to the museum during Spring Break is typically free and there’s lots to learn at the site.
+Topics usually covered include steam demos, Indigenous storytelling, mahjong, coffee grinding, and more.
 Carousel rides are available for less than $3 per person.

 Burnaby Village on Victoria Day